-- Setting pre-requisite learning that students must achieve before embarking on the atmospheric science studies.
-This may be through a blend of secondary education and introductory-level undergraduate modules. - Including specific introductory mathematics and physics modules into an integrated meteorology programme. - Embedding training within the core meteorology programme (for example, by including basic electromagnetic radiative transfer in a remote-sensing module).
+- Including specific introductory mathematics and physics modules into an integrated meteorology programme. - Embedding training within the core meteorology programme (for example, by including basic electromagnetic radiative transfer in a remote-sensing module).

-- To interpret and apply the mathematical language, concepts and techniques used in introductory meteorological literature and teaching materials. - To use their mathematical knowledge to make logical and reasoned problemsolving decisions; to recognize incorrect reasoning; and to communicate their reasoning clearly using the language of mathematics. - To apply and interpret the basic statistical measures used to summarize meteorological data and forecast output and to analyse errors. - To represent physical and meteorological situations mathematically, understanding the relationship between the real world and the mathematical model and making reasonable interpretations of results. - To use basic physical laws to solve problems related to mechanics, thermodynamics, wave motion and electromagnetic radiation.
+- To interpret and apply the mathematical language, concepts and techniques used in introductory meteorological literature and teaching materials. - To use their mathematical knowledge to make logical and reasoned problem-solving decisions; to recognize incorrect reasoning; and to communicate their reasoning clearly using the language of mathematics. - To apply and interpret the basic statistical measures used to summarize meteorological data and forecast output and to analyse errors. - To represent physical and meteorological situations mathematically, understanding the relationship between the real world and the mathematical model and making reasonable interpretations of results. - To use basic physical laws to solve problems related to mechanics, thermodynamics, wave motion and electromagnetic radiation.